reki2000/cutefp/README.md

 * To learn how to implement functional style collection library.
 * Handling both of null and Optional is definately hell.
 I Need more null-friendly collection.
 * Java 8 is cool.
 But I need more simple, short cord then perfect compatibility and polite type naming.
 * Guava is great.
-But I feel guava code not easy to read.
+But I feel guava code is not easy to read.
 * Kotlin is pretty.
 I like it.
 Groovy - simply I don't tried it.
 Anyway I have to use Java.

 ## Code with Cutefp

 Below is an example of cutefp code.
-If you feel this code "simple", cutefp will help you in future :-)
+If you feel this "simple", cutefp will help you in future :-)
 ```
     //
     // "User" class has 3 fields - firstName, lastName and city. "build" is an utility to build User instance